mabasic/mariobasic-n7/content/posts/2018-05-02-laravelista-book.md

 slug: laravelista-book
 ---

-This book represents my two year effort to teach others how to build web sites and web applications using the Laravel framework.
+This book documents my two-year journey teaching others to build websites and web applications with Laravel.

 **Laravelista** was the name of the blog on which I wrote tutorials related to the Laravel framework, web application development, testing and other things related to Laravel.